-than expected return on capital gives rise to a loss for the bank, while a lower equity requirement reduces the ability of the bank to absorb such losses out of its equity buffers.
-The probability of a shortfall is eliminated for the special case where $\kappa = 1$, in which case the banking sector below is identical to the frictionless banking sector without recapitalizations.
-The model then has the same properties as the New-Keynesian DSGE framework without banks in Appendix A.
+Intuitively, a shortfall $S{t+1} > 0$ can occur if the return on capital R{t+1}^K is below expectation, especially when the equity requirement κ is relatively low.
+The reason is that a lower than expected return on capital gives rise to a loss for the bank, while a lower equity requirement reduces the ability of the bank to absorb such losses with its equity buffers.
+The probability of a shortfall is eliminated for the special case where $\kappa = 1$, in which case the banking sector with recapitalizations below is identical to the frictionless banking sector without recapitalizations.
+For this calibration of the equity requirement, the model has the same properties as the New-Keynesian DSGE framework without banks in Appendix A.